narutouzumaki271/mirrorhub/README.md

 - `DOWNLOAD_DIR`: The path to the local folder where the downloads should be downloaded to.
 - `DOWNLOAD_STATUS_UPDATE_INTERVAL`: Time in seconds after which the progress/status message will be updated.
 Recommended `10` seconds at least. `Int`
 - `AUTO_DELETE_MESSAGE_DURATION`: Interval of time (in seconds), after which the bot deletes it's message and command message which is expected to be viewed instantly. **NOTE**: Set to `-1` to disable auto message deletion. `Int`
 - `IS_TEAM_DRIVE`: Set `True` if uploading to TeamDrive.
-Default is `False`. `Bool`
+Default is `False`.
 - `TELEGRAM_API`: This is to authenticate your Telegram account for downloading Telegram files.
 You can get this from https://my.telegram.org. `Int`
 - `TELEGRAM_HASH`: This is to authenticate your Telegram account for downloading Telegram files.
 You can get this from https://my.telegram.org.

 **2. Optional Fields**
 - `DATABASE_URL`: Your SQL Database URL.
-Follow this [Generate Database](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#generate-database) to generate database.
-Data will be saved in Database: auth and sudo users, leech settings including thumbnails for each user, rss data and incomplete tasks. **NOTE**: If deploying on heroku and using heroku postgresql delete this variable from **config.env** file. **DATABASE_URL** will be grabbed from heroku variables.
+Follow this [Generate Database](https://github.com/codewithweeb/mirror-with-weeb#generate-database) to generate database.
+Data will be saved in Database: auth and sudo users, leech settings including thumbnails for each user, rss data and incomplete tasks. **NOTE**: If you want to use heroku postgresql delete this variable from **config.env** file. **DATABASE_URL** will be grabbed from heroku variables.
 - `AUTHORIZED_CHATS`: Fill user_id and chat_id of groups/users you want to authorize.
 Separate them by space.
 - `SUDO_USERS`: Fill user_id of users whom you want to give sudo permission.
 Separate them by space.
 - `IGNORE_PENDING_REQUESTS`: Ignore pending requests after restart.
-Default is `False`. `Bool`
+Default is `False`.
 - `USE_SERVICE_ACCOUNTS`: Whether to use Service Accounts or not.
-For this to work see [Using Service Accounts](https://github.com/anasty17/mirror-leech-telegram-bot#generate-service-accounts-what-is-service-account) section below.
-Default is `False`. `Bool`
+For this to work see [Using Service Accounts](https://codewithweeb/mirror-with-weeb#generate-service-accounts-what-is-service-account) section below.
+Default is `False`.
-- `INDEX_URL`: Refer to https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index.
+- `INDEX_URL`: Refer to https://github.com/cheems/goindex-extended.
 - `STATUS_LIMIT`: Limit the no. of tasks shown in status message with buttons. **NOTE**: Recommended limit is `4` tasks.
 - `STOP_DUPLICATE`: Bot will check file in Drive, if it is present in Drive, downloading or cloning will be stopped. (**NOTE**: File will be checked using filename not file hash, so this feature is not perfect yet).
-Default is `False`. `Bool`
+Default is `False`.
 - `CMD_INDEX`: commands index number.
 This number will added at the end all commands.
 - `UPTOBOX_TOKEN`: Uptobox token to mirror uptobox links.
 Get it from [Uptobox Premium Account](https://uptobox.com/my_account).
 - `TORRENT_TIMEOUT`: Timeout of dead torrents downloading with qBittorrent and Aria2c in seconds.
 - `EXTENTION_FILTER`: File extentions that won't upload/clone.
 Separate them by space.
 - `INCOMPLETE_TASK_NOTIFIER`: Get incomplete task messages after restart.
 Require database and (supergroup or channel).
-Default is `False`. `Bool`
+Default is `False`.

 ### Update
 - `UPSTREAM_REPO`: Your github repository link, if your repo is private add `https://username:{githubtoken}@github.com/{username}/{reponame}` format.
 Get token from [Github settings](https://github.com/settings/tokens).
 So you can update your bot from filled repository on each restart. **NOTE**: Any change in docker or requirements you need to deploy/build again with updated repo to take effect.
 DON'T delete .gitignore file.
-For more information read [THIS](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#upstream-repo-recommended).
+For more information read [THIS](https://github.com/codewithweeb/mirror-with-weeb#upstream-repo-recommended).
 - `UPSTREAM_BRANCH`: Upstream branch for update.
-Default is `master`.
+Default is `update`.

 ### Leech
 - `TG_SPLIT_SIZE`: Size of split in bytes.
 Default is `2GB`.
 - `AS_DOCUMENT`: Default type of Telegram file upload.
-Default is `False` mean as media. `Bool`
+Default is `False` mean as media.
 - `EQUAL_SPLITS`: Split files larger than **TG_SPLIT_SIZE** into equal parts size (Not working with zip cmd).
-Default is `False`. `Bool`
+Default is `False`.
 - `CUSTOM_FILENAME`: Add custom word to leeched file name.

 ### qBittorrent
 - `BASE_URL_OF_BOT`: Valid BASE URL where the bot is deployed to use qbittorrent web selection.
-Format of URL should be `http://myip`, where `myip` is the IP/Domain(public) of your bot or if you have chosen port other than `80` so write it in this format `http://myip:port` (`http` and not `https`).
-This Var is optional on VPS and required for Heroku specially to avoid app sleeping/idling.
+Also required for Heroku to avoid app sleeping/idling.
 For Heroku fill `https://yourappname.herokuapp.com`.
 Still got idling?
 You can use http://cron-job.org to ping your Heroku app.
-- `SERVER_PORT`: Only For VPS even if `IS_VPS` is `False`, which is the **BASE_URL_OF_BOT** Port.
+- `SERVER_PORT`: Not require for heroku.
-- `WEB_PINCODE`: If empty or `False` means no more pincode required while qbit web selection. `Bool`
+- `WEB_PINCODE`: If empty or `False` means no more pincode required while qbit web selection.
 - `QB_SEED`: QB torrent will be seeded after and while uploading until reaching specific ratio or time, edit `MaxRatio` or `GlobalMaxSeedingMinutes` or both from qbittorrent.conf (`-1` means no limit, but u can cancel manually by gid). **NOTE**: 1.
 Don't change `MaxRatioAction`, 2.
 Only works with `/qbmirror` and `/qbzipmirror`.
 Default is `False`. `Bool`
   - **Qbittorrent NOTE**: If your facing ram exceeded issue then set limit for `MaxConnecs`, decrease `AsyncIOThreadsCount` in qbittorrent config and set limit of `DiskWriteCacheSize` to `32`.

 ### RSS
 - `RSS_DELAY`: Time in seconds for rss refresh interval.
 Recommended `900` second at least.
 Default is `900` in sec.
-- `RSS_COMMAND`: Choose command for the desired action.
+- `RSS_COMMAND`: Choose command (like /mirror, /qbmirror, /leech....) for the desired action.
 - `RSS_CHAT_ID`: Chat ID where rss links will be sent.
 If using channel then add channel id.
 - `USER_SESSION_STRING`: To send rss links from your telegram account instead of adding bot to channel then linking the channel to group to get rss link since bot will not read command from itself or other bot.
 To generate session string use this command `python3 generate_string_session.py` after mounting repo folder for sure.
   - **RSS NOTE**: `DATABASE_URL` and `RSS_CHAT_ID` is required, otherwise all rss commands will not work.
 You must use bot in group.
 You can add the bot to a channel and add link this channel to group so messages sent by bot to channel will be forwarded to group without using `USER_STRING_SESSION`.